oldfish1996/learngit/readme.txt

-hello world!
+Hello world!
-i add another line.
+I add another line.
-i use this to learn git.
+I use this to learn git.

-create a new branch is quick and simple.
+Create a new branch is quick and simple.